corinagum/WebChat-Samples/audioconfig/README.md

 ## Notes

-1. This is using a manual build of Web Chat, which adds the `audioConfig` prop to `createCognitiveServicesSpeechServicesPonyfillFactory.js`
+1. This is using a manual build of Web Chat, which may or may not be up-to-date.
+See webchatjs.txt in the root directory for current build date.
 1. Due to the error linked here: [CognitiveServices Speech SDK issue 96](https://github.com/microsoft/cognitive-services-speech-sdk-js/issues/96), this sample is also using a manual build of the Speech SDK.
 To see that change, please see `line 3037` of `microsoft.cognitiveservices.speech.sdk.bundle.js`.
 Please track the bug with the Cognitive Services team.

 ## Further reading